Creamy Caramel Filling

 This caramel made with condensed milk will keep in the fridge for up to 2 weeks.
 It will get thicker over time.

-Freshly made caramel will be pouring consistency.
+Freshly made caramel will be of a pouring consistency.
 As long as it coats the back of a wooden spoon thickly, it is ready.
 Also, take note that the caramel will thicken as it cools.

 The caramel filling will continue to thicken as it cools.
-However, if you find that it is too thick, don't worry.
+However, if you find that it is too thick, don’t worry.
 Add a tablespoon or two of hot cream and stir well.
-The heat will melt the caramel and the liquid will thin it to the right consistency.
+The heat will melt the caramel, and the liquid will thin it to the right consistency.

 Caramel Filing for Cakes Tarts and Desserts